bboutier/goPurge/README.md

 # goPurge
-Simple golang script to do parallel purge, based on a configuration file listing the paths to purge with associate delay (in days).
+Simple golang script to do parallel purge, based on a configuration file listing the paths to purge with associated delay (in days).
 Parallel degree configurable.

 ###Build: